at the British Museum

 Partnership and collaboration is at heart of these studentships, providing support for the Museum and its research priorities, as well as its academic and non-academic partners.

 The British Museum holds a Collaborative Doctoral Partnership (CDP) award from the AHRC to support seven doctoral studentships each year for three years.

 As with the existing Collaborative Doctoral Award Scheme, doctorates will be jointly supervised in collaboration with an academic partner in a British university.
 Studentships are administered by the universities, with AHRC funds supporting academic fees and student maintenance and the British Museum providing additional financial support for travel and related costs up to £1,000 a year.
 Students can also take advantage of a joint training scheme run by London-based national museums, the British Library, National Archives, English Heritage and the Royal Geographic Society.

 The British Museum welcomes expressions of interest from any UK university, particularly partners outside London.

 Proposals for new studentships made by Museum staff and a named university partner will be agreed in January each year.
 They will be assessed against agreed criteria by a panel with members drawn from universities and other museums as well as the British Museum.
-The deadline for applications for the next round of projects is 6 December 2013.
+The deadline for the next round of projects will be announced shortly.